LAKERS TOGETHER: Find out how we're moving forward.

-The mission of Grand Valley's Family-owned Business Institute is to promote, preserve, influence, and impact family businesses through quality academic research, curriculum development, and the delivery of information services.
+The mission of Grand Valley's Family-Owned Business Institute (FOBI) is to champion and serve family owned businesses through education, research, and advocacy.
 The creation of the institute was born out of the collective belief that family businesses are the cornerstone of a community's prosperity and a vital ingredient in its quality of life.
 Our national and regional history has demonstrated that it is in the best interest of communities to foster the creation, growth, and continuation of family owned businesses because they are the leaders in job creation, innovation, and in providing stable employment opportunities with superior wages and benefits for their employees.

 Michigan Small Business Development Center - West Michigan

 The Michigan Small Business Development Center (MI-SBDC) West Michigan Region provides no-cost counseling, training, market research, and advocacy for small businesses in Kent, Ottawa, Muskegon, Allegan, Ionia, Barry, Montcalm, Mecosta, Newaygo, Oceana, Mason, Lake, and Osceola counties.
 It is a partnership between the U.S. Small Business Administration and Grand Valley.
 Companies receive business consultation services from an experienced team.
 Visit the website at www.sbdcmichigan.org/.

 Michigan Small Business Development Center - State Headquarters